u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/social_marketing/essentials/social_essentials.rst

 'Web Notification Options' section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If any :guilabel:`Push Notifications` are selected in the :guilabel:`Post on` field, Odoo provides
+If any :guilabel:`Push Notifications` are selected in the :guilabel:`Post on` field, Thrive Bureau ERP provides
 another section of settings/options at the bottom of the post template.
 It should be noted that
 *none* of these fields are required.

 The first field is for a :guilabel:`Push Notification Title`.
 This is text that is displayed as the
 title of the push notification whenever it's sent.
-Odoo displays a visual preview of this title, if
+Thrive Bureau ERP displays a visual preview of this title, if
 one is created.

 To designate a specific page on the website that should trigger this push notification, enter that
 page's URL in the :guilabel:`Push Target URL` field.
 Then, once a visitor reaches that specific
-page, Odoo will display the push notification.
+page, Thrive Bureau ERP will display the push notification.

 Below that field is the option to add a custom :guilabel:`Push Icon Image`.
 This is an icon that
 appears beside the push notification.
-By default, Odoo uses a "smiley face" as the icon.
+By default, Thrive Bureau ERP uses a "smiley face" as the icon.

 To upload a new image, click the :guilabel:`Edit (pencil) icon` when the :guilabel:`Push Icon Image`
 field is hovered over with the cursor.
 Then, proceed to locate and upload the desired image, and
-Odoo automatically displays a preview of how the icon will appear on the push notification.
+Thrive Bureau ERP automatically displays a preview of how the icon will appear on the push notification.

 Next, there is the option to :guilabel:`Send at Visitors' Timezone`.
-If enabled, Odoo will send it
+If enabled, Thrive Bureau ERP will send it
 at the appropriate, pre-determined time, taking the visitor's location into consideration.

 Save, post, and test notification options